librenms/librenms/doc/API/API-Docs.md

  - count: This is how many polling runs before an alert will trigger and the frequency.
  - delay: Delay is when to start alerting and how frequently.
 The value is stored in seconds but you can specify minutes, hours or days by doing 5 m, 5 h, 5 d for each one.
  - mute: If mute is enabled then an alert will never be sent but will show up in the Web UI (true or false).
+ - invert: This would invert the rules check.
+ - name: This is the name of the rule and is mandatory.

 Example: